19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 the insured depositor shall be entitled to compensation from the DI Fund computed on the basis of the aggregate amount, as at the quantification date, of such insured deposits falling within paragraphs (a), (b), (c) and (d), and such compensation shall not exceed the aggregate amount of such insured deposits or the Maximum DI Coverage, whichever is the lower.

+[Act 26 of 2016 wef 01/01/2017]

-(2) Where any insured depositor has one or more insured deposits placed with a failed DI Scheme member (other than moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS and CPFMS) which the insured depositor holds in an account as trustee under a trust or holds in a client account, the insured depositor shall be entitled, in respect of every such account, to compensation from the DI Fund, not exceeding the amount of such insured deposits in that account or the Maximum DI Coverage, whichever is the lower.
+(2) Where any insured depositor has one or more insured deposits placed with a failed DI Scheme member (other than moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS and CPFRS) which the insured depositor holds in an account as trustee under a trust or holds in a client account, the insured depositor shall be entitled, in respect of every such account, to compensation from the DI Fund, not exceeding the amount of such insured deposits in that account or the Maximum DI Coverage, whichever is the lower.

+[Act 26 of 2016 wef 01/01/2017]

 (3) For the purposes of subsection (2), where there are 2 or more insured depositors holding any insured deposit in an account under a trust or in a client account jointly, the compensation referred to in subsection (2) shall be divided equally among those insured depositors and paid accordingly.

-(4) Where any insured deposit of any insured depositor placed with a failed DI Scheme member consists of moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS or CPFMS, such moneys shall not be aggregated with his other insured deposits placed with that failed DI Scheme member for the purposes of determining the amount of compensation that the insured depositor is entitled to, and the insured depositor shall be entitled, in respect of moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS and CPFMS, to compensation from the DI Fund, not exceeding the amount of such moneys placed with the failed DI Scheme member or the Maximum DI Coverage, whichever is the lower.
+(4) Where any insured deposit of any insured depositor placed with a failed DI Scheme member consists of moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS or CPFRS, such moneys shall not be aggregated with his other insured deposits placed with that failed DI Scheme member for the purposes of determining the amount of compensation that the insured depositor is entitled to, and the insured depositor shall be entitled, in respect of moneys denominated in Singapore dollars placed with the failed DI Scheme member under the CPFIS and CPFRS, to compensation from the DI Fund, not exceeding the amount of such moneys placed with the failed DI Scheme member or the Maximum DI Coverage, whichever is the lower.

+[Act 26 of 2016 wef 01/01/2017]

 (5) Where an insured depositor has one or more prescribed products placed with a failed DI Scheme member, which the Minister has, by order published in theGazette, determined to be subject to separate coverage under the DI Scheme (referred to in this section as the first-mentioned prescribed products), whether on their own or in aggregation with other prescribed products (referred to in this section as the other prescribed products) —